mhoemmen/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

     * Change `gcd` requirement in `aligned_accessor` converting constructor back from Mandate to Constraint.
 Add explanation with example in nonwording Section 5.9.

+    * Remove `access` Precondition, since it is implied by the Effects being equivalent to using `assume_aligned`.

     * Update Compiler Explorer <a href="https://godbolt.org/z/x1erq98cK">implementation link</a>.

 # Purpose of this paper